linode/docs/docs/products/tools/marketplace/guides/pihole/index.md

 1. To log yourself in and access most of Pi-hole's features, click the **Login** link on the left menu.
 Enter the Pi-hole user password that you created when deploying the Compute Instance.

-Now that you’ve accessed your dashboard, check out [the official Pi-hole documentation](https://docs.pi-hole.net/) to learn how to further utilize your Pi-hole instance.
+Now that you’ve accessed your dashboard, check out [the official Pi-hole documentation](https://docs.pi-hole.net/) to learn how to further use your Pi-hole instance.

 {{% content "marketplace-update-note-shortguide" %}}